pyta-uoft/website/index.md

 sets in its constructor would not be propagated into the child you are creating.

-Therefore you must always call the parent.
+Therefore you must always call the parent initializer.

 ```python
 class Parent: